jacobmiller29/project_animals/paper.md

 # Introduction

 Animals are what makes a country great!
 My favorite country ranking depend on the animals that live in it.

+# My Favorite Australian Animals

+* koalas
+* kangaroos
+* funnel web spiders
+*